Samagra-Development/Text2SQL/contribution.md

 sudo python3 src/server/app.py
 ```
 7. Go to ports and make the 5078 as public and copy the address.
 8. Open src/server/db/mock-data/init_mock_data.sh and replace the API_ENDPOINT with the address you copied in previous step.
+Remember to have **/onboard** in the url.
 9. If you want a smaller dataset then go to src/server/db/mock-data/Education_Data.py and change generateSchoolData(50) to the desired number of schools.
 10. Execute the following command to push dummy education data.
 This will take few minutes to complete
 ```bash